DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/Art Feedback/06-08 Wall Floor Textures Test.md

 Test lighting + placeholder wood texture + brick wall & floor textures.

-> Note: The walls with the really really small bricks are still using the placeholder
+> Note: The walls with the really really small bricks are still using the placeholder kit pieces, so their tiling isn't the same as the walls with the more appropriately-sized bricks.

 ![](<../../../../_Meta/Attachments/Pasted image 20250608222017.png>)